yantrab/typescript-polymorphism/README.md

 1. By range.
 2. By Boolean parameter.

-In functional programming, to activate the filter, we will write PO with a switch case, and filter will be made according to the type of filter.
-In ddd programming, we will write the logic in the model itself.
+In functional programming, to activate the filter, we will write function with some switch case, and do filter according to the filter type.
+In DDD programming, we will write the logic in the model itself.

 First we will create an abstract model that will define a base filter.

 ```typescript